BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 end
 {% endhighlight %}

 Appetize allows you to create different apps.
-We want one app per Pull Request, and update the corresponding app when a new commit is made on a Pull Request.
+We want one app per PR, and update the corresponding app when a new commit is made on a PR.
 For that, we keep track of the branch name by storing it on the “notes” field of the app on Appetize.io.

 So here’s a little utility private lane to get back the public key of the corresponding app on Appetize.io to update the good one if it already exists.